-The mortality table assumption for the prior valuation was the PubG-2010 projected forward (fully generational) with MP-2019.
-The mortality table was updated to PubG-2010 projected forward (fully generational) with MP-2020.
-Pub-2010 tables for disabled lives and contingent survivors were used.
+- The mortality table assumption for the prior valuation was the PubG-2010 projected forward (fully generational) with MP-2020.
+The mortality table was updated to PubG-2010 projected forward (fully generational) with MP-2021.
+Pub-2010 tables for disabled lives and contingent survivors were used. - The retirement rates for non-suspended active members were increased by a factor of 1.5 (50% increase) for ages 60 to 69 to anticipate increased retirements in connection with a plan amendment to allow for inservice retirements effective October 1, 2022 for non-suspended active members who have attained aged 60.